meyayl/docker-languagetool/README.md

 ## Volumes

-The volume parameters are split into two halves, separated by an equal, the left-hand side represents the variable names (use them as is) the right-hand side the value (change if necessary).

 | Container Path         | DESCRIPTION                                                                                                                                                        |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | /ngrams                | Location to store the ngram language models.
 If container is started as unprivileged user, make sure the host path is owned by the user that starts the container. |